turingschool/curriculum/source/academy/assessments/storedom_assessment.markdown

 ## Feature Description

-During your assessment, your facilitator will ask you to implement one or more of the features described below.
+### Facilitator Selected

+Your facilitator may select any of the following features:

 ### 1. Deactivating Items